mizraith/SNIPE_mizraith/README.md

 For ease of flow control, a start character is used for both commands and responses.

+### Header Mode:
+SNIPE comes up in a header mode as it boots up and does its thing.
+When complete it will put out the READY string (v4) on its own line.
+You can wait for this or set a timeout.
+> #####READY#####

+At this point, the SNIPE is ready to receive serial commands.

 ### Messages:
 **Messages** take on the basic form of (up to length 96 chars):